Predicting co-segregation in alloys with solute-solute interactions

 More recently, this approach has been extended to predict co-segregation behavior in ternary systems.
 In contrast to classical co-segregation models \cite{guttmannEquilibriumSegregationTernary1975,xingSoluteInteractionEffects2018}, which typically rely on simplified interaction terms, the spectrum-based method \cite{wagihDesigningCooperativeGrain2025} is primarily grounded in a site-competition mechanism.
 Within this approach, the tendency of co-segregation is related to the linear correlation, referred to as the site competition parameter, between segregation energies of different solute species obtained from the dataset in Ref. \cite{wagihLearningGrainBoundarySegregation2022}.
 Although this treatment captures the competition for available sites, it does not fully account for solute-solute interactions, particularly those arising from short-range chemical bonding and local strain coupling at GBs.
 Therefore, its predictive capability may be limited in systems where, although site competition exists, co-segregation behavior is predominantly governed by strong synergistic interactions between solute species.

 In parallel, machine-learning (ML) models have been developed to predict co-segregation trends in chemically complex alloys \cite{huDatadrivenPredictionGrain2022,dasBayesianOptimizationGrainBoundary2025,aksoyMachineLearningFramework2024}, offering improved scalability and efficiency compared to physics-based models.
 However, most existing ML models remain largely phenomenological, making it challenging to extract physically meaningful insights or ensure reliable extrapolation beyond the training domain.
-Therefore, despite recent progress, a comprehensive and quantitatively accurate framework that simultaneously accounts for site-specific energetics, solute-solute interactions, and multicomponent effects remains an open challenge.
-Addressing this gap is essential for guiding the design of advanced alloys through controlled co-segregation and interfacial engineering.
+Meanwhile, substantial progress has been made in modeling site-specific segregation energetics \cite{wagihSpectrumGrainBoundary2019}, solute-solute interactions \cite{wagihGrainBoundarySegregation2020,matsonBondFocusedLocalAtomic2024,matsonAtomisticAssessmentSoluteSolute2021}, and multiple solute effects \cite{scheiberImpactSolutesoluteInteractions2018c,maiSegregationTransitionMetals2022b}.
+Nevertheless, these aspects are often addressed separately within different modeling frameworks, or their simultaneous treatment requires substantially greater computational effort, making their integration into a unified and quantitatively predictive framework challenging.
+Addressing this challenge is essential for guiding the design of advanced alloys through controlled co-segregation and interfacial engineering.